Hydrogen Sulfide Monitoring

 A part per billion (ppB) is a way of measuring the amount of hydrogen sulfide or other things in the air and is smaller than a part per million (ppM).
 For reference, 1 ppB is equivalent to a single drop of water in a 10,000-gallon pool or 1 penny in a stack of pennies 932 miles high.

-Monitors are currently located at Berry Elementary School, in the community of Nestor, and San Diego Fire Station #29, in the community of San Ysidro.
+Monitors are currently located at Berry Elementary School in the community of Nestor, at the San Diego Fire Station #29 in the community of San Ysidro, and at the Imperial Beach Civic Center.

 At this time, H2S levels detected by SDAPCD’s community-based monitors may cause symptoms in people sensitive to the odor.
 However, there is no scientific evidence to suggest that exposure to the odor will cause lasting impacts to a person’s health.
 H2S odor can cause symptoms such as headaches and irritation in the eyes, nose, throat, and lungs.
 These symptoms may follow with dizziness, nausea, vomiting, or abdominal discomfort.
 Symptoms are expected to resolve when the odor goes away or when the person is in an area where the odor is not present.